kdrakon/biblio-user-recommender/README.md

 - the ETL required for pulling data from the data source (a database)
 - how the _User x Item_ rating matrix would be created
 - the actual time it would take to compute the similarities on the matrix (and could this be done on a single worker node within the hackathon time limits?)

 Overall, Spark was a pleasant framework to use.
 The language API is quite straightforward if you have experience with Scala and the collections library.
-Spark abstracts the memory management and computational work into a distributed task, but I still have much to learn about the inner workings and configurations of this tool.
+Spark abstracts the memory management and computational work into a distributed task for you, but I still have much to learn about the inner workings and configurations of this framework.
 With a test dataset of __4 million ratings__, it seemed feasible for BiblioCommons to use Spark to compute these similarities in a reasonable amount of time (with the right hardware too).

 ### Why use Neo4j?
 Neo4J was a good candidate to extract quick direct and transitive based relationships.
-For example, we could write simple queries to answer questions like:
+For example, we could write simple queries to describe relationships like:
-- who is similar to me?
+- who is similar to me
 - who is similar to the user who is similar to me? (with n levels of depth)
-- for anyone who is similar to me and/or transitively similar to me, what ratings did they give to items that I haven't rated myself?
+- show me cliques I belong to

 Using these relationships, we could create things like reading lists, popularity lists, or even do something like [collaborative filtering](https://en.wikipedia.org/wiki/Collaborative_filtering).
+It would be interesting to see the the effect of loading additional data into the graph, for example, the ratings themselves.
+Neo4j also provides an intuitive query language - _Cypher_ - that was quite easy to pick up and learn for the hackathon.
+There are definitely other language features to experiment with.